-LD 326 An Act to Increase the Property Tax Exemption Provided to Individuals Who Are Legally Blind (Sponsored by Rep. Bridgeo of Augusta)
+LD 326 An Act to Increase the Property Tax Exemption Provided to Individuals Who Are Legally Blind (Sponsored by Rep. Bridgeo of Augusta) Carryover Approved

-Beginning on April 1, 2026, this bill increases from \$4,000 to \$10,000 the residential real estate property exemption for residents who are legally blind.
+As amended by the committee, beginning on April 1, 2026, this bill increases from \$4,000 to \$6,000, the residential real estate property tax exemption for residents who are legally blind and requires the state to reimburse municipalities for 50% of the revenues lost as a result of the exemption.
+The bill appropriates \$29,480 in FY 2027 to fund necessary computer programming costs.